ManosKelig/University-Database-Management-System/readme.md

 The `Departments` table includes:

 - `DepartmentID` which specifies the unique `ID` of the major as an `INTEGER`.
-For this reason the column has the `PRIMARY KEY` constraint applied as well as the `UNIQUE` constraint as no two Departments should have the same `ID`.
+For this reason the column has the `PRIMARY KEY` constraint applied.
 - `Name` which specifies the name of the `Department` as `TEXT`.

 All columns in the `Departments` table are required and hence have the `NOT NULL` constraint applied.